CommonLoon102/restunts-bb11/readme.md

 ## Debugging restunts.exe

 Restunts can be debugged with Turbo Debugger inside DOSBox.
-In orger to do that, the target program must be built with debug symbols, which is possible by setting the option `/DCONFIG=debug` as first parameter when calling make. the option `/DTASM=32` does not work in combination with `/DCONFIG=debug` E.g. to build a debuggable copy of Restunts, type
+In orger to do that, the target program must be built with debug symbols, which is possible by setting the option `/DCONFIG=debug` when calling make (see paragraph “Debugging symbols” above).

-	make /DCONFIG=debug restunts

 The DOSBox debugging environment is an extension of the build environment described above: